Estuary

 2. Transform: Data is formatted, structured, enriched, or otherwise modified for reporting and answering analytical questions.

-Advantages and Disadvantages of ETL
+Advantages of ETL

 • Protects the destination system from corrupt or unusable data.
 ETL pipelines will almost always transform messy data into the correct form.
 If they can’t, they’ll usually halt, keeping the mess outside the warehouse.